Sunday, 22 March 2026

 All praise is due to Aditya Dhar, writer, director and co-producer, for the way he handled a controversial subject without any fear.
 There are direct references to real-life characters, political bigwigs like Pakistani terrorists, Pakistan ISI, Pakistani politicians, including Nawaz Shariff, Indian National Security Advisor, drug lords etc. We used to watch such movies in Hollywood about Heads of State, the plot to overthrow them, the assassination bids etc. Good that Part – 1 has broken all box office records in Hindi, and part-2 is on its way to do so

 For reasons best known to them, the people with left-leaning views are up in arms criticising the movie that it is a propaganda movie.
 Every terrorist attack in India referred to in the movie has actually happened.
 The terrorist camps across the border and their infiltration into India to carry out attacks, including the Mumbai attack, were facts, and if they are shown and made a backdrop for a movie and woven a story around, how does it become a propaganda movie?
-The very fact that the first part has broken all records shows that the audience has accepted it and who cares about validating from the left-wingers.
+Hypotetically, even if it is a progaganda film by BJP / Hindus against Pakistan, so be it, what is the harm?
+We have large doses of Pathans from Zanjeers to Pathan, and anti Hindu movies like PK, OMG, pro Pakistan/Terrorists movies like Mission Kashmir, Haider, Pathan.
+For decades Hindi film industry was financed by across the border gangs who dictated the narratives.
+Let them make a movie golorifying Pakistan and terrorists like Kasab, who is stopping them.
+The very fact that the first part has broken all records and second part has a bumpers openings, shows that the audience has accepted it and who cares about validating from the left-wingers.

 Box Office: As expected, Dhurandhar – 2 has opened to a record advance booking and reported to have made Rs.
 150 crores in the very first day and is living up to the hype created and surely march towards Rs.
 1000 crores mark.